Progress report for LNC22-460

 RESEARCH FARMS: Replicated field trials were implemented at the SDSU Specialty Crops Field (SDSU-SCF) in Brookings, SD, and at the Iowa State University Horticulture Research farms to a) assess tarping performance under two distinct environmental and soil conditions, b) insure against climate hazards (such as hail) that could damage a season of field research at a single location, and c) improve access to field research by specialty crop producers within and near the two states.

-Each treatment is replicated four times, leading to a total of 48 plots (4 treatments x 4 reps x 3 timings) at each location.
-Following removal of the tarps, drip irrigation is installed, and a double row of onions transplanted into each plot and grown out for the remainder of the season.
+Each treatment was replicated four times, leading to a total of 48 plots (4 treatments x 4 reps x 3 timings) at each location.
+Following removal of the tarps, drip irrigation was installed, and a double row of onions transplanted into each plot and grown out for the remainder of the season.
 Onions were selected because they can be grown as a late season crop, and because they do not form much of a crop canopy and thus are vulnerable to competition from weeds.
 Temperature and soil moisture of the beds were monitored during the plastic/tarp treatments, and weeds were collected at least three times throughout the season, separated into grasses and broadleaves, and dry weights recorded.
 Labor needed to control weeds in each plot for two blocks was recorded, and disease/insect damage noted.
 Onion yields, including number and size, were recorded at the end of the season.
-All data was analyzed at the end of the first season and presented to the farm advisory committeeas well as multiple producer meetings.
-At the end of the experiment the results will be shared via presentations and/or posters at grower conferences, field days, extension social media, and refereed journal articles.
+All data was analyzed at the end of the each season and presented to the farm advisory committeeas well as multiple producer meetings.
+Final results will be shared via presentations and/or posters at grower conferences, field days, extension social media, and refereed journal articles.

 COOPERATING FARMS: Small-scale vegetable growers from central, and western South Dakota (see below) and Iowa were supplied with clear plastic and silage tarps to treat 20 ft x 20 ft. demonstration plots on their farm.
 The research team worked with each farmer cooperator to determine the length of time to tarp the soil based on their unique production challenges and planned cash crop.
-Cooperators report any pre-existing weeds, soil test results, tarp application and removal dates, and weed pressure monthly, as well as yield for each of the covering treatments.
-In addition, they will keep a photographic record of application and removal of the tarps (and any difficulties encountered), and monthly photographic records of each treatment.
+Cooperators reported any pre-existing weeds, soil test results, tarp application and removal dates, and weed pressure, as well as yield (when applicable) for each of the covering treatments.
+In addition, they kept a photographic record of the tarping treatments.

 Iowa: